 The following objectives are relevant to all students in the program regardless of area of counseling concentration.
-The objectives are met through students' involvement with course work, related experiences, practicum/ internship.
+The objectives are met through students' involvement with course work, experiential learning, and practicum/internship.

 - 1. Students will acquire knowledge of the history and philosophy of counseling; professional roles, collaboration, professional organizations, credentialing, ACA ethical standards and wellness.
 Students will know about public and private policy issues and advocacy processes. - 2.
 Students will acquire knowledge of how culture, ethnicity, nationality, race, age, gender, sexual orientation, and other factors impact an individual, family, or group.
-Students will gain self-awareness regarding their culture, in addition to developing a personal understanding of social justice, advocacy, ethical, and legal issues. - 3.
+Students will gain self-awareness regarding their culture, in addition to developing a personal understanding social justice, advocacy, ethical, and legal issues. - 3.
 Students will acquire knowledge of adaptive and maladaptive individual and family development, developmental crises, disability, psychopathology, and theories of individual and family development.
 Students will apply theories of learning, personality development, and strategies for helping individuals throughout the lifespan.
 Ethical and legal issues that arise when counseling children, adolescents, and the elderly are addressed. - 4.
 Students will know and apply career development theories, decision making models, vocational & occupational information, gender issues, assessment, ethical issues, and legal issues.
-Students will understand basic career development program planning, organization, implementation, administration, and evaluation. - 5.
-Students will demonstrate basic and advanced interviewing and counseling skills, including developing goals, counseling preventions/interventions, and consultation.
-Students will apply the ethical and legal principals in counseling and will gain awareness of how their own perspectives may affect the counseling relationship.
+Students will understand basic career development program planning, organization, implementation, administration, and evaluation.

-- 6. Students will know group theory and gain an experiential understanding of group development, dynamics, and leadership styles.
+- 5. Students will demonstrate basic and advanced interviewing and counseling skills, including developing goals, counseling preventions/interventions, and consultation.
+Students will apply the ethical and legal principals in counseling and will gain awareness of how their own perspectives may affect the counseling relationship. - 6.
+Students will know group theory and gain an experiential understanding of group development, dynamics, and leadership styles.
 Students will learn about various types of groups, ethical and legal issues in group work, and group counseling methods. - 7.
 Students will develop the ability to conduct individual and group assessment and evaluation, including suicide risk, standardized and non-standardized testing.
 Students will know statistical concepts, reliability, validity, multicultural issues in assessment, ethical & legal issues, as well as learn bio-psychosocial assessment, case conceptualization, principles of diagnosis, and use of the current DSM. - 8.
 Students will acquire knowledge of research methods, statistical analyses, needs assessment, and counseling program evaluation, including qualitative and quantitative methods, technology uses, and ethical and legal issues; apply evaluation results and research to inform evidence-based counseling practice. - 9.
-Students will have knowledge of systems of care: fiscal and legal issues; collaboration; community needs assessment; preventions/interventions and outreach; individuals and communities served; and, community counseling services. - 10.
+Students will demonstrate the advanced knowledge necessary to practice in chosen counseling concentration (i.e. clinical rehabilitation, clinical mental health, and school).
+Students will develop and demonstrate clinical skills related to concentrated-specific field experience/internships.
 Students will develop and demonstrate clinical skills through internship experiences.

-- Baccalaureate degree from a regionally accredited college or university. - Academic background in behavioral sciences, including an undergraduate statistics course. - Demonstration of ability to handle academic work of graduate-level rigor as evidenced by previous academic performance with a 3.0 minimum GPA; or equivalent evidence of successful academic achievement (e.g. GRE, MAT, 3.0 GPA in post-baccalaureate course work). - Career goals congruent with earning a master's in counseling. - Global disposition-suitability for a career in a helping profession, as evidences by any of the following: quality of interview, personal data, quality of written statement, and/or letters of recommendation.
+- Baccalaureate degree from a regionally accredited college or university. - Have an academic background in the behavioral sciences, including an undergraduate statistics course (Generally a minimum of 18 credits in development, education, psychology and sociology are required)Demonstration of ability to handle academic work of graduate-level rigor as evidenced by previous academic performance with a 3.0 minimum GPA; or equivalent evidence of successful academic achievement (e.g. GRE, MAT, 3.0 GPA in post-baccalaureate course work). - Career goals congruent with earning a master's in counseling. - Global disposition-suitability for a career in a helping profession, as evidences by any of the following: quality of interview, personal data, quality of written statement, and/or letters of recommendation.